Divorce Rights for Mothers in NY

 - Financial Support: Judges will determine whether the mother is financially stable and if she is able to provide a stable home environment, and if she can attend to the education, medical and other needs of the child.

 - Emotional Support: Judges will determine whether both parents will be able to provide proper and healthy emotional support because the court will look to see if both parents have made the child a priority.

 - Educational Support: Judges will determine whether the mother will ensure that the child does well in school and that she is responsible for seeing that the child maintains good attendance and passing grades.

 If you are seeking primary custody, you must convince the judge that living with you is best for the child.
 Furthermore, you should be willing to work with and involve the other parent.
 Frequently, a judge will want both parents as involved as possible in the child's life.
 By prioritizing the child’s needs, you have a better chance of obtaining custody.

-Contact our Long Island divorce attorneys to schedule your first consultation and see what Wisselman & Associates can do for you.
+Contact our Great Neck law firm to schedule a consultation & see what Wisselman, Harounian & Associates can do for you

 Lloyd has been the utmost advocate to me to help guide me through the most difficult situation of my life and to help protect my child.- Former Client

 This firm should be on your shortlist for consideration in any divorce and/or custody matter.- Former Client